Experienced Divorce Lawyer in Rockville, MD

 Nearly every divorce will involve some type of marital property division, but there are unique details that need to be considered when a divorce involves complex high-asset property division.

-Hecht & Associates, LLC in Rockville offers our clients decades of experience handling complex marital assets in property division matters.
+Hecht & Associates in Rockville offers our clients decades of experience handling complex marital assets in property division matters.
 The best way to protect your financial interests after divorce is to hire an attorney who understands the financial, tax and legal issues associated with high-asset marital estates.

 Equitable Distribution Of Marital Property